p1ng-request/docs/templates/GitHub/GitHub_Get_profile_from_user.md

 **Author:** [Sanjeet Attili](https://www.linkedin.com/in/sanjeet-attili-760bab190/)

-This notebook enables you to get a dataframe of all the stargazers of a particular Github repository.
+**Description:** This notebook provides a way to retrieve a user's profile information from GitHub.

 ## Input